Karen J. Horton

 Karen J. Horton, P.E. joined the MET faculty in the Fall of 1997 from Bath Iron Works where she worked for five years in Noise, Shock and Vibration building Aegis Destroyers.
 Prior to pursuing her Masters Degree she spent three years as a Mechanical Engineer at the Naval Coastal Systems Center in Panama City, Florida and taught Math and Electronics for a year at Ramstein American High School, Germany.
 She has lived in New York, Arizona, Iceland, Florida, Germany, and Maine.

-Prof. Horton teaches Introduction to Mechanical Engineering Technology, Engineering Materials, Design I and Design II, and Industrial Vibrations.
-She has also taught Technical Drawing, Manufacturing Technology, Introduction to CAM and CAE, Fluid Flow Technology, CAD/CAM Projects, and Virtual Preservation of Historical Structures.
-Students have worked on independent studies with Prof. Horton in a variety of areas including virtual preservation of colonial structures in the Virgin Islands National Park, student leadership seminar in which upper class students organize and lead peers in mentoring first and second year students, and development of new laboratory equipment.
+Prof. Horton teaches Introduction to Mechanical Engineering Technology, Design I, Design II, and Industrial Vibrations.
+She has also taught Technical Drawing, Manufacturing Technology, Introduction to Computer-Aided Machining, Fluid Flow Technology, CAD/CAM Projects, Engineering Materials, and Virtual Preservation of Historical Structures.